SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 Laser wakefield acceleration of an electron bunch
 --------------------------------------------------------

 We are ready to simulate a basic laser wakefield accelerator for electrons.
-Just as a surfer rides the waves in the water, an electron bunch can be accelerated by plasma waves.
+As a surfer rides the waves in the water, under certain conditions an electron bunch can be accelerated by plasma waves.
-Remember, an immobile surfer will not be accelerated by a wave.
+An immobile surfer will not be accelerated by a wave.
-To effectively interact with the wave, the surfer must first paddle to acquire some velocity.
+To effectively interact with the wave, the surfer must first acquire some speed.
-If the surfer moves near the speed of the wave, an accelerating phase of the wave will be experienced by the surfer for a significant portion of the surfer-wave interaction.
+If the surfer speed is close to the speed of the wave, they will be subject to an accelerating phase of the wave for a significant portion of the surfer-wave interaction.

 Following the same analogy, to be accelerated, the electrons must be injected in the accelerated phase of the plasma wave with a speed near the wave's speed (which is close to the speed of light).
 Many clever injection schemes have been investigated since the 2000s, such as those described in [Esarey2009]_, [Malka2012]_, [FaureCAS]_ , where the electrons of the plasma itself are in some way injected into the laser-driven wave.
+In other injection schemes, often the electron beam parameters are not independent of the laser and plasma parameters.

 As already mentioned, in this practical work we will study an external injection scheme, in which a relativistic electron bunch is injected from outside the plasma.
-This will allow us to understand the basic concepts of electron injection in a plasma wave, even though it is challenging to achieve experimentally.
+Even though it is challenging to achieve experimentally, this conceptually simple injection scheme will allow us to understand the basic concepts of electron injection in a plasma wave by only changing the electron bunch parameters without changing the laser and plasma parameters.

 **Action**: In a new simulation folder, set again the :math:`a_0` of the laser to the value :math:`2.3` Uncomment the two ``Species`` blocks, the related variable definitions and